Pumpkin Dump Cake

 I love making dump cakes for several reasons.
 They are easy to make, taste delicious, and are highly customizable.

-If you have not made a dump cake before, this pumpkin version is a good one to start with.
+If you have not made a dump cake before, this pumpkin version is good.

 More Easy & Delicious Dump Cake Recipes